 - 2. This Prudential Standard applies to all authorised deposit-taking institutions (ADIs), on a Level 1 basis, except purchased payment facility providers (PPF providers), subject to paragraph 3 of this Prudential Standard. - 3.
-A foreign ADI is only required to comply with the requirements in paragraphs 23 to 28 of this Prudential Standard. - 4.
-This Prudential Standard commences on 1 January 20272.
+A foreign ADI is subject only to the requirements in paragraphs 19 to 28 of this Prudential Standard. - 4.
+This Prudential Standard commences on 1 January 2020.